albertwilcox/procgen-182/index.md

 {% include image.html url="https://imgur.com/nZxefl7.png" description="The effect of reduced number of parallel environments on model performance for the baseline IMPALA architecture." %}

 This could essentially be thought of as reducing the batch size, in that each learning step will only recieve the gradients from a batch of 16 episodes, instead of 64.
 Since the losses in this PPO algorithm are determined by taking the mean over a batch, reducing the size of a batch increases the noise in the gradient.
-And reducing the batch size is known to prevent overfitting.
-(We could reference a paper, such as https://openreview.net/pdf?id=rkjZ2Pcxe to support this claim).
+Noisier gradients can help prevent a network from overfitting, making it generalize better.

 Additionally, with 16 parallel environments it tends to converge more quickly than with 64.
 This makes sense, because with 1/4 the batch size, 4x as many training updates will be performed in the same number of steps.